akka/akka/akka-docs/rst/common/cluster.rst

 the 0.8 probability is gradually reduced to avoid overwhelming single stragglers with too many concurrent gossip requests.
-The gossip receiver also has a mechanism to protect itself from too many simultaneous gossip messages by dropping messages that have been enqueued in the mailbox for too long time.
+The gossip receiver also has a mechanism to protect itself from too many simultaneous gossip messages by dropping messages that have been enqueued in the mailbox for too long of a time.

 While the cluster is in a converged state the gossiper only sends a small gossip status message containing the gossip version to the chosen node.
 As soon as there is a change to the cluster (meaning non-convergence)